TeamRenegan/ReneganAI/README.md

 To use the model, you need run the jupyter notebooks in following order:

 1. `Dataset.ipynb` - This notebook is used to download the dataset and prepare it for training.
-2. `Trainig.ipynb` - This notebook is used to train the model on the dataset.
+2. `Training.ipynb` - This notebook is used to train the model on the dataset.
 3. `Detection.ipynb` - This notebook is used to detect crimes in a video feed.

 ## Datasets